-- Depreciation on property placed in service during 2009; - Depreciation on listed property (defined below), regardless of the date it was placed in service; or - A section 179 expense deduction.
+- Depreciation on property placed in service during 2010; - Depreciation on listed property (defined below), regardless of the date it was placed in service; or - A section 179 expense deduction.

-If you acquired depreciable property for the first time in 2009, see Pub.
+If you acquired depreciable property for the first time in 2010, see Pub.
 946.

-Listed property generally includes, but is not limited to:
+Listed property generally includes but is not limited to:

-- Passenger automobiles weighing 6,000 pounds or less; - Any other property used for transportation if the nature of the property lends itself to personal use, such as motorcycles, pickup trucks, etc.; - Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording equipment); - Cellular telephones or other similar telecommunications equipment; and - Computers or peripheral equipment.
+- Passenger automobiles weighing 6,000 pounds or less; - Any other property used for transportation if the nature of the property lends itself to personal use, such as motorcycles, pickup trucks, etc.; - Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording equipment); and - Computers or peripheral equipment.